Benitmulindwa/FigmaFlet/README.md

 ## Usage

-1. Launch the GUI to interactively input your API key, file URL, and output path:
+1. Launch the GUI to interactively input your API token, file URL, and output path:

 ```bash
 python -m figmaflet.gui
 ```
 ![figmaflet_gui](https://github.com/user-attachments/assets/1e6a79bd-3bae-4378-acc2-9c8664a1fd1f)
 ### How It Works
-- Input your API key, file URL and output path.
+- Input your API token, file URL and output path.
-- FigmaFlet fetches the design data using Figma's API.
+- FigmaFlet fetches the design data using Figma's API token.
 - The tool processes the design elements and generates Flet-compatible Python code.
 - The generated code is saved to your specified output path.